Dyspnea Due to Respiratory Causes, an Overview

 - Hb is the hemoglobin concentration in the blood expressed as grams per liter.

-- SaO2 is oxygen saturation of hemoglobin expressed as a fraction.
+- SaO2 is the oxygen saturation of hemoglobin expressed as a fraction.

 - 1.39 is the oxygen binding capacity of hemoglobin per gram.